corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

   Instructions on how to configure authentication and authorization for HTTP-RPC.
 ---

+This guide explains how to configure authentication and authorization for HTTP-RPC, using basic authentication or Azure Active Directory (AD) single sign-on (SSO).

 Most of the endpoints exposed via HTTP-RPC require authentication.
 However, there is one internal endpoint which doesn't, `getProtocolVersion`.